 Creative/Display presentations are similar in format to poster presentations.
 Creative displays are available for viewing and discussion throughout the 1.5 hour poster session and might involve static displays of artwork, collections, demonstrations or other creative components.

-The Office of Undergraduate Research has prepared a variety of support documents designed to help undergraduate and pharmD presenters make the most of their presentations.
+The Office of Undergraduate Research has prepared a variety of support documents designed to help undergraduate presenters make the most of their presentations.